XingxinHE/NumericalOptimization/README.md

+# Notification

+Hi there, thanks for exploring this repository.
+It has currently been archived.
+Please refer to [here](https://xingxinhe.github.io/Hex/#/page/6342d7cc-3dd7-4710-b9b7-0a91e2663bbb).

 # Numerical Optimization

 People optimize.
 This is a repo for my notes and exercise of Book Numerical Optimization by J. Nocedal, S.J.
 Wright